How to Organize Your Greeting Teams

 Organizing your greeter team is not a process that naturally happens.
+This video was first made in 2009, so it may seem a little old compared to some of the other ones.

 As humans, we tend to over organize (particularly those gifted in administration – like me).